Chief Executive Officer

 Vice President, Human Resources and Communications

-Bruce joined Surrey Place Centre in 2007 and is accountable for the organization’s Human Resources and Communications strategies.
+Bruce is accountable for the organization’s Human Resources and Communications strategies.
 Bruce has over 20 years of experience in human resources in both the public and private sectors and with both union and non-union workforces.

 Dr. Terri Hewitt

-The Developmental Services portfolio includes responsibility for all Clinical Developmental Programs including Adults, Children and Youth and Infants.
-It also includes; Developmental Services Ontario Toronto Region (DSO TR); the MMW Video Conferencing Program providing clinical services to Northwestern Ontario; the Blind-Low Vision Early Intervention Program; the Augmentative Communication and Writing Aids service and lead for the Toronto Network of Specialized Care.
-Currently she is responsible for leading the Toronto regional planning and development for the Community Networks of Specialized Care and the Coordinated Service Planning system.
+The Clinical Services portfolio includes Executive leadership and responsibility for all Clinical Programs including Adults, Children and Youth and Infants as well as the specific Autism fee for service offerings .
+It also includes; Developmental Services Ontario Toronto Region (DSO TR); the MMW Video Conferencing Program providing clinical services to Northwestern Ontario; the Blind-Low Vision Early Intervention Program; the Augmentative Communication and Writing Aids service; Coordinated Service Planning; the FASD diagnostic clinic and the Community Networks of Specialized Care for the Toronto Region.

 Terri is a registered Clinical-Developmental Psychologist with a specialization in developmental disabilities.
 She received her Bachelor of Arts and Master’s in Developmental Psychology at the University of Manitoba and her Ph.D. in Clinical Developmental Psychology at York University.
-She has volunteered as a Board Member for a Community Health Centre and a developmental service agency.
+She completed her Executive Leadership certificate with the Rotman School of Management at the University of Toronto.
+She has volunteered as a Board Member for both developmental and health care providers.